 The 34th European Membrane Society Summer School focusing on “Membranes in Biorefineries” with more than 60 participants was held in Lund and at Bäckaskog Castle in the South of Sweden from June 26 - 30, 2017.

-This summer school will bring together leading European scientists and industrialists in the areas of membrane technology and biorefineries with students and young researchers.
-In an informal and creative atmosphere this summer school will cover all main aspects of membrane processes and how they can be used in biorefineries.
-This summer school is set to provide an inspiring and solid foundation for future cross-border cooperation about membrane processes and their utilisation in the production of platform chemicals and high-value added materials from biomass.
+This summer school brought together leading European scientists and industrialists in the areas of membrane technology and biorefineries with students and young researchers in an informal and creative atmosphere.
+The summer school covered all main aspects of membrane processes and how they can be used in biorefineries.
+Thus, this summer school provided an inspiring and solid foundation for future cross-border cooperation about membrane processes and their utilisation in the production of platform chemicals and high-value added materials from biomass.

-The core of the scientific programme will consist of tutorial lectures from both academic and industrial European experts within the fields of biorefineries and membrane processes.
-The aim of the summer school will be further supported by poster presentations to provide the participants the opportunity to present their own research and assignments to be solved jointly by the participants to stimulate discussion.
-Further, there is a field trip to the Stora Enso Nymölla mill ultrafiltration plant which is the largest tubular membrane plant in the world.
+The core of the scientific programme consisted of 27 tutorial lectures from both academic and industrial European experts within the fields of biorefineries and membrane processes.
+The aim of the summer school was further supported by poster presentations of the participants presenting their own research and assignments which were jointly solved by the participants in stimulating discussion rounds.
+Further, during a field trip to the Stora Enso Nymölla mill, the largest tubular membrane plant in the world was visited.

 · Concepts and products of biorefineries based on wood, agricultural crops and algae

 · Applications of membrane process in the product and water loop of biorefineries